ArturoSbr/aws-ccp-cheat-sheet/main.md

 EMR is used to create Hadoop, Spark, Presto and other types of clusters.
 These clusters can be composed of many EC2 instances and they all process the data together.
 EMR is a service that provisions and configures all the instances to create a cluster.

 ### Athena
-Athena is a serverless solution that allows us to use SQL to run queries on S3 objects.
+Athena is a serverless query service that allows us to use SQL to run queries on S3 objects.
 The objects can be stored in CSV, parquet, JSON and other file formats (i.e., they do not have to be stored in a table!).
 Athena queries are billed depending on the TBs of data scanned.

 ### Neptune
 Amazon Neptune is a managed graph database service.
 It is useful for storing highly-connected datasets, such as social networks.